 The Grand Valley educated person can listen, read, talk, write, solve dilemmas, seek truth and wisdom, lead, connect, and work in a community.
 They pay attention to others and the world around them.
 They can pair their critical thinking skills and self-knowledge to connect their formal training, their emotions, past experiences, values, and traditions with those of others.
 And when you can put that on your resume, you can be sure you're ahead of nonGrand Valley educated candidates from the start.

 So go ahead and consider your liberal education an advantage.
-You'll be well prepared not only for your first job but also have the skills you'll need to succeed throughout your caree and life.
+You'll be well prepared not only for your first job but also have the skills you'll need to succeed throughout your career and life.

 RESEARCH (FOR) YOUR FUTURE

-Because faculty members, not graduate assistants, teach all classes, Grand Valley students have collaborative research opportunities that are generally only available to graduate students at other universities.
+opportunities that are generally only available to graduate students at other universities.